2020 is the pivotal period where digitalization is directing the world.

 - Virtual games and puzzles, activities for kids

-1. Playgroup App
+1. Playgroup Apps

-2. Virtual School/College App
+2. Virtual School/College Apps

-This app would be like a virtual school/college where teachers and students would sign in to join the session from their respective login credentials.
+Such e-learning solutions would be like a virtual school/college where teachers and students would sign in to join the session from their respective login credentials.
 Teachers can teach live, and students can attend those with certain interactive tools, such as Q/A section, discussion forums, attendance module so as to ensure they pay attention in the virtual class.
 This helps create an experience that’s closer to the in-person experience.

-3. Competitive Exam App
+3. Competitive Exam Apps

 4. Courses and Certifications App